wintermutant/bioinformatics-tools/README.md

 `dane filter sequences length: 20 type: fasta file: example.fasta`

 The only positional arguments that matter are the `dane` as the first and the next sequence of arguments specifying the action to invoke (`filter sequences`)

+If you need help with a command and the parameters it requires, or just want more information, you can type:
+`dane seq length type: fasta --help` -- add a trailing `--help` to get more information

 ### iii) Configuration Settings